briancappello/flask-unchained/README.md

 └── unchained_config.py # the Flask Unchained config
 ```

 To learn how to build such an app, check out the [official tutorial](https://flask-unchained.readthedocs.io/en/latest/tutorial/index.html).
-The tutorial is still a work-in-progress, but is none-the-less currently the best source of "high level" documentation on Flask Unchained.
-Most of the APIs are documented as well, but it can sometimes be hard to grasp the big picture only using their docs.
-In the end like always, the best source of truth is the source code itself.
+(The tutorial is still a work-in-progress, but is none-the-less currently the best source of "high level" documentation on Flask Unchained.)
+Most of the APIs are documented as well, but in the end like always, the best source of truth is usually the source code itself.
 You can also check out [Flask Unchained React SPA](https://github.com/briancappello/flask-unchained-react-spa) for a working example of a non-trivial RESTful API built with Flask Unchained and SQLAlchemy.

 ## Contributing